ChorusOne/liquid-staking/README.md

 - Impact on network security
 - Centralization risks
 - Impact on network governance
-- Competition between networks and protocols
+- Competition between protocols
 - Risks and benefits of financialization
-- Staking in a cross-chain context e.g. moving assets to / through low security zones, bridges & peg zones, impact on shared security & launching new chains
+- Staking in a cross-chain context, e.g. moving assets to / through low security zones, bridges & peg zones
+- Impact on shared security & launching new chains

 We will maintain the focus on making this a community initiative.
 We will run calls every two weeks for the duration of the project.
 The project duration is four months, so as to allow plenty of time for collecting and reviewing input from the community.